Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Chimera patterns in the NLHM

-The dynamics of a system with the spiral initial condition used in the main text is given in Fig. \ref{fig: nlhm-ic-sipral} (and an animation).
+The snaphots at different time with the spiral initial condition used in the main text is given in Fig. \ref{fig: nlhm-ic-sipral} (and an animation).
 As shown in the figure, the incoherent core is spontaneously formed near the spatial phase singularity.
-This dynamic pattern is essentially invariant under the scale of system with fixed $R/L$ as shown in Fig. \ref{fig: nlhm-sipral-R64-L1024}, which has both system size $L$ and hopping radius $R$ four times larger.
+This dynamic pattern is essentially invariant under the scaling with fixed $R/L$ as shown in Fig. \ref{fig: nlhm-sipral-R64-L1024}, in which both system size $L$ and hopping radius $R$ are four times larger.
 The core has locally incoherent phase, while the dynamics outside the core are locally coherent.
-These chimera core patterns can also arise from alternative initial conditions, such as a vortex with a randomized core as shown in Fig. \ref{fig: nlhm-ic-rvortex}.
+This pattern can persist over a long time once formed.
+So if we start with the random phase core, the chimera pattern can also persist over a long time, as shown in Fig. \ref{fig: nlhm-ic-rvortex}.

+Similar to the spiral wave initial condition, the chimera patterns can form with a vortex-like initial condition, as shown in Figs. \ref{fig: nlhm-ic-rvortex} and Figs. \ref{fig: nlhm-ic-vortex}.
+The snaphots of the dynamic of a vortex dip at the center used in the main text is given in Fig. \ref{fig: nlhm-ic-vortex}, which can be compared with Fig. \ref{fig: nlhm-ic-sipral}.

 The dynamics are very different when the hopping range becomes small $R\sim d$.
 With only nearest-neighbors hopping, the system becomes the discrete Gross-Pitaevskii equation.
 The difference is very clear when the system is started from the same random core with nearest-neighbor hopping as shown in Fig. \ref{fig: nlhm-nn}.
 The random phase near the core is a localized perturbation that propagates outward like a wave and interferes with itself.
 In this case, no localized chimera core can be observed.